 Use critical anlaysis skills to identify bias and point-of-view, and evaluate the relevance/reliability of information the sources contain;

 Understand and internalize basic rules for using archives and special collections, and be comfortable communicating with staff to facilitate research requests.

 The Heritage Resources instruction program is intended to provide a consistent experience for students and faculty of all academic fields; however, it is also flexible and may be tailored to suit specific course needs and/or faculty requests.
 Please contact us at Heritage.Resources@wwu.edu if you'd like to learn more about these services or schedule an instructional session.
-For a general overview of our programs and collections, please refer to this online video tutorial.
+For a general overview of our programs and collections, please click here to view our online video tutorial.
 Detailed information about the Heritage Resources instruction program, including suggested class activities and session topics, can be found in this document.